Read more about our cookies

 We have shared responsibility for the environment.
 By sorting properly, the waste can be recycled and become a useful resource again.
 You who live with us can easily sort everything but hazardous waste*.
 Here we have gathered information and movies (sorting guide) to help you sort your waste!

 *Hazardous waste is harmful to the environment and our health.
 Handling hazardous waste requires special training and equipment.
 Hazardous waste is e.g. paint, chemicals, glue, detergents, hairspray, and nail polish.
-This you should hand in yourself to a recycling center, collector, or to the hazardous waste car.
+This you should hand in yourself to a recycling center or collector.

 Click on the housing area map to find the waste stations and bulky waste stations.